The goal for brands on social media is to create a community for its fans, customers, and potential customers.

-When you’re a beloved Major League baseball team, it’s not hard to get fans to interact with your brand on social media, but it takes a lot of work.
+When you’re a beloved Major League baseball team, it’s not hard to get fans to interact with your brand on social media, but it still takes a lot of work to produce content.
 As a lifelong fan of the Royals, it was interesting to hear Daniela Duron, digital & social media coordinator for the Royals, speak at a recent Social Media Club of Kansas City luncheon.
 Although a Major League Baseball team is quite different from a grocery store, Daniela shared a few concepts that retailers can take into consideration when using social media.

 The main goal for the Royals is to make their social media followers feel as though they’re a part of the team.
 As a retailer, you want to make your customers feel like they’re a part of your family.
 The Royals do this by giving followers access to behind-the-scenes videos and pictures that they can’t get any other way.
 They let players take control so fans get to know them on a more personal level.
+The players know it’s important to connect with the fans, so most of them are happy to help out when they can.
+Plus, they seem to have quite a bit of fun while they’re doing it.
 You can do the same by highlighting department managers and other store employees.
 Congratulate them publicly on their school or other community achievements.
 Interview your cake decorator about their favorite cakes they’ve designed.
 Your employees are an important part of your community, let them shine!